 Wheelchair and family-accessible restrooms and elevators are located throughout the museum.

-Wheelchairs are available on a first-come, first-served basis at no cost and are located at Guest Services in the main lobby and in the elevator towers.
+Wheelchairs and walkers are available on a first-come, first-served basis at no cost and are located at Guest Services in the main lobby, and in the elevator towers, and in the lower lobby checkroom.
 Personal wheelchairs, canes with rubber tips, and motorized mobility devices are also permitted in the museum.

 The Orchard Trail, Art Trail and North Forest Trail are all hard-surface trails